sdtemple/isweep/README.md

     * Use PCA or ADMIXTURE-like to study population structure
     * There are various tools to infer relatedness in genetic samples
     * (Not advised) An analysis with mainly closely related genetic samples
+  * If you have very few samples relative to a meta biobank vcf, consider using bcftools view -S
 4. Navigate to workflow/scan/ and run the Snakemake
   * Modify the .yaml file for your analysis (the CHANGE parts)
     * Note directing to where .vcf.gz are